wallarm/product-documentation/docs/2.14/admin-en/configure-ip-blocking-nginx-en.md

 # Blocking with NGINX

-!!! info "Supported version"
-    This feature is supported starting Wallarm Node 2.8

 By default, blocking by IP address is turned off.
 To activate it, proceed to the following steps:

 1. Go to the folder that contains the NGINX configuration files: